alxhotel/chromecast-api/README.md

 With the `Device` object you can now interact with your Chromecast.

-This is an example of a attributes of `device`:
+This is an example of the attributes of `device`:
 ```
 {
   name: 'Chromecast-e363e7-3e23e2e-3e2e-23e34e._googlecast._tcp.local', // Unique identifier